arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/typeclasses/intro/README.md

 * You can make available any one implementation of a typeclasses at any scope for the generic type they're associated with by using functions like `run` and `with`

 To assure that a typeclass has been correctly implemented for a type, Arrow provides a test suite called the "laws" per typeclass.
-These test suites are available in the package `arrow-tests`.
+These test suites are available in the module `arrow-tests`.

 #### Example